NETWAYS/foreman-training/katello/04_demo.md

 * git
 * vagrant (libvirt or virtualbox provider)
-* docker and docker-compose

-<br/><br/>The repository https://github.com/Katello/katello-deploy/ includes everything else you need.
+The repository https://github.com/Katello/katello-deploy/ includes everything else you need.
-Simply clone it with git, use vagrant to provide a Katello server and docker-compose to create Content Hosts.
+Simply clone it with git, use vagrant to provide a Katello server.

 ~~~ENDSECTION~~~